SundayMoments/WEBP_Converter/README.md

 ## Issues
 - Animated .webp files are not supported
 - Files and Folder names with spaces are not currently supported
+- Script exits rather than skipping when an error occurs